The Ducky Boys

-The Ducky Boys are a street punk band from Boston.
+The Ducky Boys are an American street punk band from Boston.
 Since forming in 1995 in the Charlestown neighborhood of Boston, the band has released six full-length albums and over 80 songs.
 The band's name is derived from the name of an Irish street gang in the 1979 movie, The Wanderers.

 Since 2004, the band has been composed of frontman Mark Lind (bass guitar and vocals), drummer Jason Messina, and guitarist Douglas Sullivan.
 The Ducky Boys have released five studio albums (the last three from this current line-up) along with several 7-inch records and appearances on compilations.
 Rich Crimlisk joined the band in 2012 and played on the Chemicals EP as well as the sixth studio album.

 Over the last ten years, the band's sound has evolved from quick punk riffs to more stripped-down rock music and a developing message of social consciousness.
 However, the band's influences, which include Rancid, The Replacements, The Clash, Bruce Springsteen, and dozens of other punk and rock n' roll bands, still remains a major element in the band's sound.

 This band should not be confused with another punk band by a similar name, Ducky Boys, from Brooklyn, New York, formed in the early 1980s, and featured on the 2006 Staring Down the Barrel compilation, which has over a dozen tracks by very obscure, unknown punk bands from 1979 to 1983.